Journal Therapy

 Receive unique evidence-based and professional writing exercises

-A brief history of therapeutic journaling
+A brief history of journal therapy and therapeutic journaling

 The Intensive Journal Method became popular, potentially making expressive writing a mainstream form of therapy used by mental health professionals, schools, and individuals worldwide.
 The method was based on Dr. Progoff’s philosophy that humans have an inner wisdom that can be expressed through writing for self-development.

-Self-expression
+Self-expression journaling

-Processing difficult emotions
+Processing difficult emotions with journal therapy

-Stress management
+Stress management and journal therapy

-Personal growth
+Personal growth journaling

-Decision-making
+Decision-making journaling

 Processing traumatic memories with writing exercises can help reduce trauma symptoms such as depression, anxiety, or flashbacks due to traumatic experiences.
-Some topics may be difficult to talk about out loud, so writing in a journal may be an easier option than talk therapy for trauma healing for some individuals.
+Some topics may be difficult to talk about out loud, so writing in a journal via journal therapy may be an easier option than talk therapy for trauma healing for some individuals.

 Tapping into creativity

-With writing, you may develop your inner creativity.
+With journal writing, you may develop your inner creativity.
 Creative writing can be an outlet for processing emotions and experiences, primarily through metaphors.
 In addition, self-expression and creativity can be excellent ways to build self-esteem.

 Resilience building